This is an introductory programming course designed specifically for

 Milestones must be submitted on time.

-even if it is overdue and worth zero marks, to get the credit for this
+manner, even if it is overdue and worth zero marks, to get the

 Quizzes